fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 When creating Ingress objects for an application, a host may be specified, which will be used to match the request with the application.
 For each ingress suffix specified in the configuration, a host section is generated for the application in the form `<application name>.<ingress suffix>`.
 If the application specifies a `host` in its configuration, a section for that host will be generated *in addition* to the sections generated for each ingress suffix.

-As a cluster operator, it is your responsibility to create the needed DNS wildcard entries that point to your ingress controller.
-You can have as many DNS wildcards (aka ingress suffixes) as you like, but keep in mind that the ingress controller needs to handle the number of hosts this generates.
+As a cluster operator, it is your responsibility to create the needed DNS entries that point to your ingress controller.
+You can have as many DNS suffixes as you like, but keep in mind that the ingress controller needs to handle the number of hosts this generates.
+The easiest way to do this is to use DNS wildcards.

 ### host-rewrite-rules